PeacePeters/Heart-Failure-Prediction-using-AzureML/README.md

 1. Increase experiment timeout to allow for model experimentation.
 2. Remove some features from our dataset that are collinear or not important in making the decision.

+AutoML experiment in Running state with model details that are completed.

+AutoML experiment in Completed state with the best model being VotingEnsemble

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search